My Blog List

 I would have never guessed.
 This is not something people order for dinner, even in Israel.

-“It’s too late to eat now,” she continues, as if she can hear my thoughts.
-“Everything on the menu has meat in it.”
+“It’s too late to eat,” she continues.
+“And everything on the menu has meat in it.”

 I believe she means steak, hamburgers, and pork sausages.

-Rita puts down the menu that has shielded her from the world until now and declares decisively, as if she put a lot of thought into it: “I’ll order eggs too.”
+Rita puts down the menu that has shielded her from the world until now and declares, “I’ll order eggs too.”

-How can anyone eat eggs—or anything—off this sticky table?
-Or breathe?
-I can barely breathe in this smoky room that smells of burned oil.
-I don’t want to watch Rita eat.
+How can anyone eat eggs, or anything, off this sticky table?
+It feels so weird here.
+I can barely breathe with all the smoke and smell of burned oil.
 I want to get out of here.
-Now.

 “Are you ready to order?”
 Vera asks me.

 “I’m not going to order anything,” I hear myself say.
-“I’m going to walk back to the room,” my voice adds before I can stop the words from coming out.
+“I’m going to walk back to the room,” my voice adds before I can stop the words from spilling out.

 I honestly don’t know where that came from.
-I’m supposed to think about how this might affect the rest of the trip.
+I’m supposed to consider how this might affect the rest of the trip.
 But something inside me decided without asking first.

 “Are you sure?”
 Vera asks, surprised.

 For a moment, I don’t know what to say.
-I don’t know what came over me.
 I just want to get away.
 I don’t want to talk about it and create drama.
 I am not worried about finding my way back.
-I feel safe in this town, and I know it is only a short walk back to the old neighborhood.
+This town feels safe, and it is only a short walk back to the old neighborhood.
 I assure her that I am fine.

-Rita takes the menu that lies in front of me and puts it under her menu.
+Rita takes my menu and shoves it under her menu.
 “She’ll be fine,” she says to Vera.

 I leave them in the bar and go out into the street.
-I am surprised by how dark it is outside, but it’s not scary.
+I'm surprised by how dark it is outside, but it’s not scary.
 I am relieved to be by myself.
-I am happy I can breathe the cold air and be out of that suffocating, forsaken bar.
+I can breathe the crisp air and be out of that suffocating, forsaken bar.
 The wind bites, but every step I take brings me closer to the warmth of the room I left a few hours ago.
 I can’t wait to be there again.

 Thursday, May 29, 2025